asantos00/website/content/blog/adventures-in-deno-land.md

 ## Running it

 Running the code was a breeze.
 One of deno's selling points is security and I couldn't agree more, it improved over _node_.
-You notice it the first time you try to run a program as you need to list what permissions your program needs.
+You notice it the first time you try to run a program:

 ```sh
 $ deno run ./index.ts
 ```

-Given that in this case we are using network to both expose our **endpoint** (:8080) and access **Twitter's API** without our explicit consent, here's what you get:
+Once we are, in this case, using network to both expose our **endpoint** (:8080) and access **Twitter's API** without our explicit consent, here's what you get:

 ```
 error: Uncaught PermissionDenied: network access to "0.0.0.0:8080", run again with the --allow-net flag